arseniy899/OTS_lab/README.md

 Wait some time and you will see finish message.

 ## Viewing results
-By default, output data is stored within 'out' directory.
+By default, output data is stored within `out` directory.
 To view them - type
 ```
 >> Draw('<Results Name>')
 ```